Aylur/gnim/docs/jsx.md

 ### Bindings

-Properties can be set as a static value or can be passed an [Accessor](./jsx#accessor) in which case whenever its value changes it will be reflected on the widget
+Properties can be set as a static value.
+Alternatively, they can be passed an [Accessor](./jsx#accessor), in which case whenever its value changes, it will be reflected on the widget.

 ```tsx
 const [revealed, setRevealed] = createState(false)